flexirest/flexirest/README.md

 end
 ```

-If you need to, you can create a custom parent class with a `before_request` filter and all children will inherit this filter.
+If you need to, you can create a custom parent class with a `before_request` callback and all children will inherit this callback.

 ```ruby
 class MyProject::Base < Flexirest::Base